Teksta versija

 (3) The Passenger information unit shall refuse to issue the requested passenger data, if the information referred to in Paragraph two of this Section has not been included in the request.

-(5) A judge shall evaluate the justification of a request of an authority and data issuance and draw up the decision as a separate document or resolution.
+(5) A judge shall evaluate the justification of a request of an institution and data issuance and draw up the decision as a separate document or resolution.
 The decision of a judge may not be appealed.

 (7) The Passenger information unit shall terminate the issuance of passenger data from the Register if the consent of a judge has not been received within 72 hours.